Follow our journey on social media – #WildOatsXI

 THE ROLEX SYDNEY TO HOBART RACE

-Often referred to as the most gruelling yacht race in the world, The Rolex Sydney to Hobart is a challenge to anyone who chooses to take part.
+Regarded one of the most gruelling yacht races in the world, the Rolex Sydney Hobart Yacht Race is a challenge on most sailors’ bucket list.

 WILD OATS XI – KEY DEVELOPMENTS OVER THE LAST DECADE